 - There must be appropriate ventilation, temperature, lighting, toilet, washing and rest area facilities which meet the required standard of health, safety and welfare applicable.

 - Appropriate work equipment is provided and is properly used and regularly maintained.
 This can include regular servicing of items, PAT, keep records.
+The severity o

 - Employers should ensure they take the necessary precautions for hazards such as flammable or explosive hazards, electrical equipment, noise, dust and radiation.